 Financial uncertainty will continue to present challenges whilst legislative change will direct future governance, placing broader duties on us to collaborate with others in the interests of efficiency and effectiveness.
 All our staff will be exposed to changes in processes and systems with greater dependence on ICT and finding out information for themselves.

-During 2018, we were inspected by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) for the first time to be benchmarked against other services.
+During 2018, we were inspected by Her Majesty's Inspectorate of Constabulary and Fire and Rescue Services (HMICFRS) for the first time.